TomaszGolaszewski/Tomasz_Empire_20022/README.md

 * New loop button in queue window;
 * Building queue can be now looped;

-v0.12.1 - 02.04.2023

-* New HexTile: submerged_concrete;
-* Added concrete buildings foundation - pathfinding algorithm will be avoiding them;
-* Changes for Space Marine units' AI - if building found, stop the unit in front of that building.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">